 False alarms can happen due to different reasons.
-There are corresponding tags for most common of them.
-You can find a complete tree of tags at $Menu \rightarrow Marks \rightarrow Tags$ (Fig. 1.34).
+You can find a tree of corresponding tags representing most common false alarm reasons at $Menu \rightarrow Marks \rightarrow Tags$ (Fig. 1.34).

 Each tag has a description that is shown when covering a tag name (Fig. 1.35).